ONSdigital/application-profile/README.md

 > `https://data.ons.gov.uk/datasets/cpih`

-- In a browser, this URL will return a webpage with the latest information about the CPIH dataset, a summary of its stucture, a preview of the data, and links to download the data in open formats.
+- In a browser, this URL will return a webpage with the latest information about the CPIH dataset, a summary of its structure, a preview of the data, and links to download the data in open formats.
-- When used programatically along with an accept header, this URL will return the latest data in the requested format but defaulting to machine readable CSV.
+- When used programmatically along with an accept header, this URL will return the latest data in the requested format but defaulting to machine readable CSV.

 > `https://data.ons.gov.uk/datasets/cpih/editions/2019-03`

 - In a browser, this URL will redirect to the primary CPIH webpage.
-- When used programatically along with an accept header, this URL will return the data for the most recent version of the March 2019 dataset in the requested format but defaulting to machine readable CSV.
+- When used programmatically along with an accept header, this URL will return the data for the most recent version of the March 2019 dataset in the requested format but defaulting to machine readable CSV.

 > `https://data.ons.gov.uk/datasets/cpih/editions/2019-03/versions/2`

 - In a browser, this URL will redirect to the primary CPIH webpage.
-- When used programatically along with an accept header, this URL will return the data for the second version of the March 2019 dataset in the requested format but defaulting to machine readable CSV.
+- When used programmatically along with an accept header, this URL will return the data for the second version of the March 2019 dataset in the requested format but defaulting to machine readable CSV.

 ### Draft JSON-LD Context